 When hiring, school administrators and hiring representatives read through a stack of resumes.
 This is time-consuming, and often, they lack time.
 The more precise, organized, and shorter your resume, the easier it is for them to read.

 Your resume should explain your skill sets and experience to help the school’s hiring authorities understand the benefits of hiring you.
-It should also contain your complete contact information, enabling them to connect with you easily.
+It should also contain your complete contact information, enabling them to connect with you quickly.
 Keep it up to date, especially if you gain new knowledge or experience, change your contact information, or take new courses.

 Focus on the Teaching Skills Relevant to the Job